 *NOTE: A person who is double-vaccinated and has received a booster shot will have to provide proof of vaccination.

 If a person has had a COVID-19 infection, and has received at least 1 dose of the vaccine, they should verify their MSIL vaccination status with Public Health by calling the COVID-19 Info-Line.

-You have 2 options for self-isolation:
+There are 2 options for self-isolation:

-Please discuss these two options with all household members before you travel.
+Discuss these two options with all household members before you travel.
 Make sure that everyone involved clearly understands what the limitations will mean for them and that they agree to them.

 ISOLATING WITH MEMBERS OF YOUR HOUSEHOLD AS A “BUBBLE”